jwmatthys/rnn-gui/README.md

 (optional) Choose a different name for your new model by changing the text in the "Save model as" textbox.

+The "Train size" slider allows you to train on a portion of the full text rather than the entire file.
+The remaining portion of the text will be used for validation.

 Choose the number of Epochs to train.
 One epoch is one full run through the dataset.

 ## Sampling from an already-trained model